Container Gardening in Shade

 Watering

-Whatever plants you use for container gardening in shade, remember that they need regular watering and feeding to keep them well established and looking good.
-To cut down on how frequently you need to water, when filling your container with soil, add: - water retaining crystals
+Whatever plants you use for container gardening in shade, remember that they need regular watering and feeding to keep them healthy and looking good.

 - controlled release fertilizer